gnarzilla/blog.deadlight/README.md

 | **You might post over email, SMS, or LoRa** | Normal dashboards require browser + stable link | Admin dashboard works over SMTP/IMAP.
 Post from a burner address if needed |

 **Deadlight isn't trying to be the coolest blog platform.**
-**It's trying to be the last one that still works after the plug gets pulled.
-Break the chains.**
+**It's trying to be the last one that still works after the lights go out.**

 ![termux deployment](src/assets/termux-deploy.gif)